-The TomTom Custom Area Analysis dataset was processed to provide observed journey times against which the LAM and micro-simulation model could be validated along the Proposed Scheme.
+The TomTom Custom Area Analysis dataset was processed to provide observed journey times against which the strategic and micro-simulation models could be validated along the Proposed Scheme route.

-4.1.2.3.4 TomTom Data Application
+6.2.5.2.3.4 TomTom Data Application

-The processed journey time data was used to validate the LAM and the micro-simulation models at an end-toend travel time level, with intermediate segment travel times used to inform the calibration of both models.
-Further information about the journey time validation process can be found in TIA Appendix 1 (Transport Modelling Report).
+The processed journey time data was used to validate the LAM and the micro-simulation models at an end-to-end travel time level, with intermediate segment travel times used to inform the calibration of both models.
+Further information about the journey time validation process can be found in Appendix A6.2 (Transport Modelling Report) in Volume 4 of this EIAR.